This post highlights the following:

 - A virtual/physical/Bluetooth smart phone keyboard.

-2. Where is Speech2RTT being released?
+2. Into what countries is Speech2RTT being released?

-3. Benefits of using Speech2RTT
+3. What are the benefits of using Speech2RTT

-- Works over all cellular networks;
+- Works over all cellular networks, worldwide;

 - Transcribes speech to text, in real-time, in 68 languages;